Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

 that enjoys several apparent numerical advantages when applied to many-body simulations, including its smooth decay to zero as $r$ is increased toward the cutoff distance $r_{\rm c}$.
-Note that the original notation in ref.~\citen{WangFrenkel} is largely followed in Eqs.~\eqref{eq:WF1} and \eqref{eq:WF2}.
+Note that the original notation in ref.~\citen{WangFrenkel} for the Wang-Frenkel form is largely followed in Eqs.~\eqref{eq:WF1} and \eqref{eq:WF2}.
 The symbols $\alpha_{\rm WF}$ and $\mu$ here should not be confused with the polymer bead label $\alpha=1,2,\dots,N$ and the symbol for chemical potential.
-The length scale $\sigma$ in Eqs.~\eqref{eq:LJ}--\eqref{eq:WF2} also should not be confused with the symbol for electric charge in our formulation.
+The length scale $\sigma$ in Eqs.~\eqref{eq:LJ}--\eqref{eq:WF2} also should not be confused with the symbol for electric charge defined above in our formulation.

 Mathematically, however, these potential functions cannot practically---if at all possibly---be incorporated into our field-theoretic formalism because the field Hamiltonian $H$ in Eq.~\eqref{eq:field_hamiltonian} requires the inverse operator, ${V_{\rm h}}^{-1}$, of the potential function but no inverse operator expressed in terms of elementary functions is known for $V_{\rm LJ}$ and $V_{\rm WF}$.
-(For a promising approach for including general pairwise interaction potentials in FTS, see ref.~\citen{ottinger2021}).
+(For a recent promising approach for including general pairwise interaction potentials in FTS, see ref.~\citen{ottinger2021}).
 This consideration leads us to the Yukawa potential,\cite{yukawa} which has the same mathematical form as the screened Coulomb potential, because it possesses an inverse expressible in terms of Fourier transform of elementary functions.
 Therefore, as a first step in the exploration of our general theoretical framework, we specialize here to a Yukawa form for the spatially short-range interactions, viz.,

 where interaction strength is represented by $l_{\rm h}$ and the spatial range of the interaction is characterized by the reciprocal $\kappa^{-1}$ of the screening coefficient $\kappa$ (Fig.~4).
 The Fourier transform of $V_{\rm h}(r)$ is given by $\hat{V}_{\rm h}(\kk) = \hat{V}_{\rm h}(k) = 4 \pi l_{\rm h} / (k^2 + \kappa^2)$, and the inverse of $V_{\rm h}(r)$ as defined by Eq.~\eqref{eq:Vh} is ${V_{\rm h}}^{-1} = (-\bm{\nabla}^2 + \kappa^2)/4 \pi l_{\rm h}$.
 In view of the MFT result in Eq.~\eqref{eq:chi_eff}, the overall spatial range-dependent interaction strength of the Yukawa potential may also be quantified by $\hat{V}_{\rm h} (\bm{0}) = 4 \pi l_{\rm h} / \kappa^2$. \\